saeed39619/agentic-digital-wet-lab-ai-overview/README.md

 ## Scope and Responsible-Use Boundary

 This concept focuses on **biological research reasoning and experimental learning**.
-It does not present a gene-to-drug, target-to-molecule, molecule-generation, therapeutic-candidate optimization, clinical decision, diagnostic, or autonomous laboratory system.
+It is not a therapeutic-candidate discovery or optimization platform, clinical decision or diagnostic system, or autonomous laboratory system.

 It is not intended to provide medical advice, diagnose or treat patients, autonomously authorize or execute experiments, bypass scientific or biosafety review, support unsafe biological activity, or replace qualified scientific, ethical, privacy, legal, quality, or safety oversight.